 Can you take a pet I found?

 We receive calls daily from people asking us to take a pet they have found.

 Lost pets are generally owned by someone.
 Therefore, don’t keep or adopt out an animal without first making a real effort to locate the owner.

 Take the found pet to Abilene Animal Services or nearest veterinarian to have them scanned for a microchip.

 Report the found animal online at Abilene Animal Services

 Found animals may be taken to the City of Abilene Animal Services located at 925 South 25th.
-They are open 10:30-6 on weekdays and 10-2 on Saturday.
+Please call them for current stray intake hours at 325-698-0085..
 Most owners check with Animal Services first when an animal is missing, and hundreds of cats and dogs are reunited with their owners through Animal Services each year.